 drawable directories.
 Unlike

 if you build density-specific APKs.
-This allows launcher apps to pick the best
+This lets launcher apps pick the best

 resolution icon to display on the home screen.

-For icon design guidelines, see the material guide for icons.
+For icon design guidelines, see the System icons.

 Advice for uncommon density issues

-To better understand how you can support multiple densities when manipulating graphics at runtime, you should understand that the system helps ensure the proper scale for bitmaps in the following ways:
+To better understand how you can support multiple densities when manipulating graphics at runtime, you need to know how the system helps ensure the proper scale for bitmaps.
+This is done in the following ways:

 There are some situations in which you might not want Android to pre-scale a resource.
 The easiest way to avoid pre-scaling is to put the resource in a resource directory with the